logingood/logingood.github.io/_posts/2016-05-14-netns-and-cni.markdown

 {% endhighlight %}

 In this particular example we wrote function that allows us to execute  ```net.Interfaces()``` under the given network namespace.
 It is analog of the command: ```ip netns exec $NS_NAME ip link```
-Then we can excract Hardware Address (MAC address) and the name of the root namespace leg of newly generated veth pair.
+Then we can extract Hardware Address (MAC address) and the name of the root namespace leg of newly generated veth pair.

-That is it for today, in Part 2 we will discuss two intersting projects [BaGPipe BGP](https://github.com/Orange-OpenSource/bagpipe-bgp) and [goBGP](https://github.com/osrg/gobgp).
+That is it for today, in Part 2 we will discuss two interesting projects [BaGPipe BGP](https://github.com/Orange-OpenSource/bagpipe-bgp) and [goBGP](https://github.com/osrg/gobgp).
 We will use them together with CNI to build Kubernetes networks.